 A finger space drain is a repair unique to homes with a poured concrete foundation and a brick veneer.
 On these homes water finds its way behind the brick veneer often in multiple areas and becomes trapped between the brick and the foundation wall.
 Once the foundation wall comes to an end the water trapped in this area can turn inside the basement.
 A finger space drain seals this area off and drains this water outside instead of allowing it inside.

-Pricing for a finger space drain starts around $1,500 and can go up from there depending on the home’s layout and accessibility.
+Pricing for a finger space drain starts at around $2,000 and can go up from there depending on the home’s layout and accessibility.